dyrdadev/first-person-controller-for-unity/README.md

 > A First-Person Controller for Unity.

 > 🧪 **EXPERIMENTAL** This project is experimental.
 It is still under development.
 It may be unstable.
-It is not optimized and largely untested .
+It is not optimized and largely untested.
 Do **not** use this project in critical projects.

 This package includes a First-Person Controller for Unity.
 Check out the [Features](#features) section for a detailed list of all features of the controller.
 The footage below shows the open-source sample project ["Mapper's Peak"](https://github.com/dyrdadev/mappers-peak) using the First-Person Controller.